 As you may expect, demand for mobile developers has increased because of the number of apps on the market and the mobile app industry as a whole has exploded.
 Both iOS and Android remain in demand and many companies now require experience in both platforms.

-There are a number of key trends happening for developers in 2017 and you may well find yourself working on projects where you are: -
+There are a number of key trends happening for developers and you may well find yourself working on projects where you are: -